BC Rent vs. Buy Calculator

 Renewal-shock sensitivity (year 7 advantage)

 Holds every other input constant.
 Shows how the buy/rent answer shifts if your 5-year-term renewal lands at a different rate than your initial contract.
-Most BC homeowners renewed in 2020 at ~1.85% and again in 2025 at ~5.25% — flat-rate models miss the shock.
+For reference: BC fixed mortgage rates moved from ~1.85% (2020) to ~5.25% (2025) across a single 5-year term.

 - Renewal at −1pp (4.50%)breakeven: > Year 7-$479,352